syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 # Selection in .NET MAUI SfCircularChart

-The [SfCircularChart]() provides selection behavior, which allows you to select or highlight a chart segment using the [DataPointSelectionBehavior]().
+The [SfCircularChart]() provides selection behavior, which allows you to select or highlight a segment in a series using the [DataPointSelectionBehavior]().

 ## Enable Selection